 Bonnie Baxter founded DOORS OPEN Pittsburgh in 2016, inspired by a similar event while living in Chicago.
 Bonnie now serves as the Executive Director for DOORS OPEN Pittsburgh, Inc, a 501(c)(3).

 Bonnie spent 25 years in the television advertising industry, as an Account Executive, Sr. Account Executive, and Local Sales Manager for an assortment of media companies such as Sinclair Broadcast Group, Hearst-Argyle Television, Inc., Comcast Spotlight, Viamedia, and The Nielsen Company.

 Bonnie has also operated a residential real estate property management/rehab company for the past 20 years.

 Bonnie holds a degree from Indiana University of Pennsylvania, in Communications, with a minor in Marketing.

 Jack currently works for one of Pittsburgh largest Healthcare organizations as a Practice Manager.
 He earned his Bachelors of Science in Public Health from Point Park University, and currently finishing his Masters of Business Administration at Western Governors University.

 Jack is passionate about the city of Pittsburgh, and all that it has to offer.
 Prior to becoming Practice Manager, he worked with many Pittsburgh sports teams, such as Pittsburgh Pirates, Pittsburgh Riverhounds, and USA Rugby.

-Dr. Pam Gianni, Board Member
+Dr. Pam Gianni, Board Treasurer